dsalo/LocalPrivacy/resources.md

 *   EFF: [Security Self-Defense](https://ssd.eff.org/en)
 *   [Lock Down Your Digital Identity](http://femtechnet.org/csov/lock-down-your-digital-identity/)
+*   [Restore Privacy](https://restoreprivacy.com/) has a lot of useful tool suggestions and reviews, as well as pieces targeted to specific situations you might encounter.

 ## INTERNET OF THINGS

 This one's easy: DON'T BUY THESE THINGS.
 No smart/talking toys.
-No Alexa, no Echo.
+No Alexa, no Echo, no Siri.
 No smart appliances or lightbulbs or whatever.

 Just don't.
 Their security is terrible and their privacy policies worse.